aaronhans/eleventy-plugin-font-awesome/README.md

 - Driven via HTML: copy HTML directly from the Font Awesome docs (e.g. `<i class="fa-regular fa-user"></i>`).
 - SVG-only.
 No additional CSS or JavaScript is added.
 - Optimized: Using an icon more than once will de-duplicate the SVG code for you and only include it once.
-- Choose from any of the 2000+ free icons provided by Font Awesome or optionally add Pro sets too.
+- Choose from any of the 2000+ free icons provided by Font Awesome (currently v6) or optionally add Pro sets too.

 ## Usage